Dimitrie Eustatievici: Biography

 Bishop Dionisije Novaković chose Sibiu instead of Brașov as his residence, initially renting a house for two years.
 During one of his absences, the building was taken over by the head of the local post office, forcing the bishop to move to a three-room peasant house in Rășinari that still stands.
 In 1764, upon the insistence of his priests, he asked the provincial government for permission to build a permanent residence, but the request was denied.
 In spite of the obstacles placed in his path, Novakovic and Eustatievici worked to organize the revived diocese.
 In 1766, Novaković held a census, finding that there were 635,454 Orthodox under his jurisdiction.
 The following year, he counted 1224 priests in 44 archpriests' districts.
 He had ordained 198 of these, while the remainder were ordained either in Wallachia and Moldavia or by Serbian bishops in Arad and Timișoara.
 His findings constitute the oldest detailed listing of Orthodox priests in Transylvania.
 Dionisije made several pastoral visits and learned the Romanian language with the help of Eustatievici.

 Later, Eustatievici served as secretary of the new vicar Ioan Popovici, an archpriest in Hondol, Hunedoara County, who held the post for ten years until 1784.
 Then, on 6 November 1783, Gedeon Niketich was appointed as Bishop of Transylvania, ordained at Sremski Karlovci on 9 May 1784, and installed at Sibiu on 1 July that year.
 Ghedeon Niketici was the last Serbian bishop whom Dimitrie Eustatievici served as secretary.
 The two had known each other for many years, for Ghedeon had been a student at the Kyiv Theological Academy at the same time as Eustatievici.

 In 1786 he was appointed the first director of National Romanian and Serbian Schools in Transylvania and teacher of the first pedagogical-theological course in Sibiu (1786–1795).

 He spoke Serbian, Romanian, Russian, Hungarian, German, Latin, Greek and Old Slavonic.

 Works

-Eustatievici was a man of distinguished culture, a polyglot and editor of textbooks and manuals, a translator, that is, a personality fit for the age in which he lived.
+Eustatievici was a polyglot and editor of textbooks and manuals, he was a translator as well.